School Science Lessons

 Gentamicin sulfate is a broad spectrum antibiotic.

-Gentisic acid, (2,5-dihydroxybenzoic acid), hydroquinonecarboxylic acid, phenolic acid, lipoxygenase inhibitor, human metabolite, (derived from a benzoic acid), crystalline powder, possibly
+Gentisic acid, C7H6O4, (2,5-dihydroxybenzoic acid), hydroquinonecarboxylic acid, a phenolic acid, lipoxygenase inhibitor

-anti-inflammatory, antirheumatic, antioxidant, antibacterial, antiviral, in Citrus roots and leaves, in Vitis vinifera peels, in Helianthus tuberosus tubers, Eucalyptus grandis
+It is a crystalline powder, anti-inflammatory, antirheumatic, antioxidant, antibacterial, antiviral It occurs in humans, Citrus roots and leaves, Vitis vinifera peels, Helianthus tuberosus tubers, and Eucalyptus grandis.

-Ginkgoic acid, ginkgolic acid, a hydroxybenzoic acid, (derived from a salicylic acid)
+Ginkgoic acid, C22H34O3, ginkgolic acid, a hydroxybenzoic acid

 Ginkgolic acid inhibits HIV infection in human PBMC cells